Kurczaczki69/transport-clicker-recode/README.md

 # WORK IN PROGRESS, WILL UPDATE README LATER

-Polish game about clicking on a circle and buying buses.
+Polish game about clicking on a rectangle and buying buses.
 English language support will be added to the game.

 Game link: https://kurczaczki69.github.io/transport-clicker-recode/